 problem bank, helped with marketing, and helped a bit with the web development

-Outside of PMT, Oscar's helping organize HackPHS (check it out)!
+Outside of PMT, Oscar's helping organize hackPHS 2026

 Daniel is writing problems for PMT, and is helping to market the tournament.